 9. Are heat-not-burn products and vapes better than continuing to smoke?

-While not risk free, when they are scientifically substantiated and regulated to ensure quality and safety, heat-not-burn products are a better choice than continued smoking.
+While not risk free, when they are scientifically substantiated and regulated to ensure quality and safety, heat-not-burn products and e-cigarettes are a better choice than continued smoking.

 What may appear to be “smoke” emitting from a vape or heat-not-burn product is actually an aerosol, which is a suspension of fine liquid and/or solid particles in a gas (usually air).
 Heat-not-burn products and vapes do not emit smoke, as they have not burned the tobacco.

-Cigarettes burn the tobacco, which creates smoke, which is also an aerosol.
-However, the composition of the aerosol in smoke is very different to the aerosol emitted by vapes and heat-not-burn products, as smoke contains thousands of chemicals, of which a hundred have been identified as harmful or potentially harmful.
+Cigarettes burn tobacco, which creates smoke, which is also an aerosol.
+However, the composition of the aerosol in smoke is very different from the aerosol emitted by vapes and heat-not-burn products, as smoke contains thousands of chemicals, of which a hundred have been identified as harmful or potentially harmful.

 11. Fewer people are taking up smoking, so do we need less-harmful alternatives?